PierreSenellart/provsql/doc/source/user/probabilities.rst

 The bounded-hop variant prices walks under a hop budget (a constrained shortest path that plain Dijkstra does not answer directly), and the cross-vertex aggregation gives per-region minima.
+The other absorptive semirings read the same tokens: the most-reliable path (:sqlfunc:`sr_viterbi`), the widest path (:sqlfunc:`sr_maxmin` over a capacity enum), fuzzy best paths (:sqlfunc:`sr_lukasiewicz`), and *temporal reachability* – when each edge carries a validity multirange, :sqlfunc:`sr_temporal` returns exactly the instants at which the vertex is reachable (see :doc:`temporal`).
 To keep the unsound evaluations out, the materialised tokens carry the ``'absorptive'`` assumption marker (:sqlfunc:`get_gate_type` reports the root as ``assumed``): counting and why-provenance – genuinely infinite on cyclic recursion – refuse loudly instead of returning a silently wrong value, while probability and the absorptive semirings (see :doc:`semirings`) pass through.

 When the route cannot apply – the data treewidth exceeds the supported limit (the same cap as the ``tree-decomposition`` method, here applied